 Nonsteroidal anti-inflammatory drugs are effective in most of the patients and patients maintain good function without progressive disease or clinically significant radiographic changes.

 A small percentage of the patients do not respond to NSAIDs well.
-In these patients treatment is is similar to patients with ankylosing spondylitis, including the use of sulfasalazine, methotrexate, and TNF-alpha antagonists.
+In these patients, treatment is similar to patients with ankylosing spondylitis, including the use of sulfasalazine, methotrexate, and TNF-alpha antagonists.

-Patients are advised to maintain active life style and undertake exercise to reduce stiffness and maintain mobility.
+Patients are advised to maintain an active lifestyle and undertake an exercise to reduce stiffness and maintain mobility.